This post may contain affiliate links.Please read our disclosure policy.

 French crepes folded and filled with Nutella on a plate

-Soft, buttery French crepes make a delicious breakfast treat or dessert served with your favorite filling and sprinkled with powdered sugar.
-But this French crepe recipe is so versatile, it can also be made savory and served for breakfast, brunch, lunch, or dinner!
+Soft, buttery French crรชpes make a delicious breakfast treat or dessert served with your favorite filling and sprinkled with powdered sugar.
+But this French crรชpe recipe is so versatile, that it can also be made savory and served for breakfast, brunch, lunch, or dinner just like our German Pancakes (Pfannkuchen)!

-I will show you how easy it is to make these French panacakes and share my best tips and tricks and my favorite sweet and savory fillings!
-It’s surprisingly easy and foolproof to make perfect crepes at home, you don’t even need a special pan to make them.
+I will show you how easy it is to make these French pancakes and share my best tips and tricks and my favorite sweet and savory fillings!
+It’s surprisingly easy and foolproof to make perfect crรชpes at home, you don’t even need a special pan to make them.

 Reasons you’ll love this recipe